Research

 Representative work: NeurIPS’22a, NeurIPS’22b, KDD’22

-Neuro-symbolic learning — Combining neural networks with symbolic reasoning by imposing structure and prior knowledge in machine learning models.
+Neuro-symbolic machine learning — Combining neural networks with symbolic reasoning by imposing structure and prior knowledge in machine learning models.

 Representative work: NeurIPS’22b, ISWC’22, ICDE’24

-ML for healthcare and biomedicine — Applying machine learning techniques to medical and healthcare domains.
+AI for healthcare and biomedicine — Applying machine learning techniques to medical and healthcare domains.

 Representative work: ICML’25, AMIA’24, SIGIR’23